Help at Home

 Programs include legal services, elder abuse prevention programs and health insurance counseling.

-GeorgiaCares is the State Health Insurance Assistance Program (SHIP).
-Certified counselors help consumers understand Medicare issues, select Medicare health and drug plans, and long-term care insurance.
+Certified counselors help consumers understand Medicare issues and select Medicare health and drug plans.

 Home & Community-Based Services Program

 Provides 47 individual and group services to help older Georgians remain in their homes; for non-Medicaid-eligible Georgians.

 Improves the quality of life of residents in nursing and personal care homes by acting as an independent advocate.

 Senior Community Service Employee Program

 Senior Community Service Employment Program provides part-time community service work & training for Georgia's unemployed low-income seniors' age 55 & older & helps them obtain paid employment.